kuldeepsingh99/microservice-elk/README.md

    This command will start Logstash container on 5000 port and it will also create an index with name micro-*

-2. Checking with docker ps command, all their container should be running
+2. **Checking with docker ps command, all their container should be running**
 ![alt text](https://github.com/kuldeepsingh99/microservice-elk/blob/master/images/dockerps.PNG "ELK Stack")

+3. **Default port used for docker container is 192.168.99.100**

 ## Creating Micro Service